WHVW: History

-Originally owned by Ubiquitous Corp., WHVW signed on the air on July 4, 1963 as a daytime-only station broadcasting from a tower just north of the Poughkeepsie/Hyde Park line.
-Launching with a Top 40 format that served the Poughkeepsie area, the station became popular and within a few years was the #1 station in town, with their share of the audience over 50%.
-In 1966, WHVW-FM signed on at 97.7 MHz.
+Originally owned by Ubiquitous Corp., WHVW signed on the air on July 4, 1963.
+It was a daytime-only station broadcasting from a tower just north of the Poughkeepsie–Hyde Park line.
+Launching with a Top 40 format that served the Poughkeepsie area, the station became popular and within a few years was the #1 station in town, with over 50% of the radio audience.
+In 1966, it added an FM outlet.
+WHVW-FM signed on at 97.7 MHz (now WCZX).

 WHVW was sold to Castle Communications Corp in 1975.
 Despite the fact the Top 40 was still getting good ratings, the new owners made a radical format change to all-news (via NBC's News and Information Service) as WHPN, beginning June 28, 1976, and continuing the format after NBC folded the service the following year.
 This move reduced the station's audience considerably and in 1978 the format changed again to adult contemporary with the new call letters of WWWI.
 Positioning itself as a more musical alternative to WKIP, the station struggled to find an audience as the ownership lost money.

 In 1982, WWWI's owners filed for bankruptcy and the future of the station was in doubt.
 While the sale of WJJB (the former WHVW-FM) helped matters, ownership nearly donated WWWI to a Christian group that would later become the genesis of Sound of Life Radio.
 Instead, the station was sold, the WHVW calls returned, and the station switched to a standards format.
 For the next decade, WHVW would switch between various oldies and adult standards permutations, often changing its format as a result of a higher-powered, better-funded station coming into competition.
 WHVW added nighttime service with 57 watts in the mid 1980s.
 Around the same time, its studios moved to Market Street in Poughkeepsie; in 1989 the station moved back to the original "Broadcast House" on Route 9G in Hyde Park, NY.

-More financial problems in 1992 led to WHVW's sale to current owner Joseph-Paul (J. P.) Ferraro, a former pirate radio broadcaster.
+More financial problems in 1992 led to WHVW's sale to current owner Joseph-Paul (J.P.)
+Ferraro, a former pirate radio broadcaster.
 Noted by some as an eccentric, Ferraro would move the studios back to Poughkeepsie and change the format to something that would share his musical tastes with the community; the eclectic format has attracted media attention (see below) but has struggled to produce much revenue, resulting in the station relying on paid programming.
 No salaries are paid to any on-air hosts; anyone who can bring advertisers can potentially get on WHVW.